Dibble710/DibbleBot-1/README.md

-# DibbleBot
+Discord bot with administrator commands, as well as a few fun commands for the server.

-This is the very first Discord bot that I have created so far using the discord.js API
+Written in JavaScript using the discord.js api